yogeshnachnani/debian-remote/README.md

 # debian-remote
-Pet project to create a remote for any box running Debian
+Pet project to create a remote for any box running Debian.
+Will update more shortly